-Glycerin is reported to function in cosmetics as a denaturant; fragrance ingredient; hair conditioning agent; humectant; oral care agent; oral health care drug; skin protectant; skin-conditioning agent - humectant; and viscosity decreasing agent.1
+Glycerin is reported to function in cosmetics as a denaturant; fragrance ingredient; hair conditioning agent; humectant; oral care agent; oral health care drug; skin protectant; skin-conditioning agent - humectant; and viscosity decreasing agent.

 The FDA collects information from manufacturers on the use of individual ingredients in cosmetics as a function of cosmetic product category in its Voluntary Cosmetic Registration Program (VCRP).
 In 2014, glycerin was the third most frequently reported ingredient in the VCRP database (after water and fragrance).
-Glycerin was reported to be used in 15,654 cosmetic products; 10,046 are leave-on products, 5441 are rinse-off products, and 167 products are diluted for the bath.
-These uses include 862 products for use near the eye, 160 lipsticks, 369 hair dyes and colors, 1259 bath soaps and detergents, 7756 skin care products, and 244 suntan preparations (Table 2).
+Glycerin was reported to be used in 15 654 cosmetic products; 10 046 are leave-on products, 5441 are rinse-off products, and 167 products are diluted for the bath (Table 2).
+These uses include 862 products for use near the eye, 160 lipsticks, 369 hair dyes and colors, 1259 bath soaps and detergents, 7756 skin care products, and 244 suntan preparations.
 Glycerin is reported to be used in 125 baby products.
-Two uses for anhydrous glycerin were reported in the VCRP; these uses were incorporated with the glycerin uses.
+Two uses for anhydrous glycerin (in an eye makeup preparation and a moisturizer) were reported in the VCRP; these uses were merged with the glycerin uses.

-A survey was conducted by the Personal Care Products Council (Council) of the maximum use concentrations for this ingredient.
-Glycerin is reported to be used at up to 78.5% in leave-on products, 68.6% in rinse-off products, and 47% in products diluted for the bath.
-It is used at up to 21% in baby products, 40.6% in eye lotions, 25% in perfumes, 47.3% in hair grooming aids, 68.6% in oral hygiene products, 78.5% in body and hand skin care products, and 17.9% in suntan preparations.
+A survey was conducted of industry by the Personal Care Products Council (Council) of the maximum use concentrations for this ingredient.
+Glycerin is reported to be used at concentrations up to 79.2% in leave-on products, 99.4% in rinse-off products, and 47.9% in products diluted for the bath.
+It is used at up to 21% in baby products, 40.6% in eye lotions, 25% in perfumes, 47.3% in hair grooming aids, 68.6% in oral hygiene products, 99.4% in skin cleaning products, and 17.9% in suntan preparations.

-Glycerin was reported to be used in aerosol/spray products that include: hair sprays (in propellant spray products at concentrations up to 10% and in pump spray products up to 30%), deodorants at up to 2%, face and neck products up to 10%, body and hand products up to 5%, moisturizing products up to 3.3%, and suntan products (in propellant spray products up to 6% and in pump spray products up to 10%).
+Glycerin was reported to be used in aerosol/spray products that include: hair sprays at concentrations at up to 30% (in propellant spray products at concentrations up to 10% and in pump spray products up to 30%), pump deodorants at up to 4%, face and neck products at up to 10%, body and hand products at up to 5%, moisturizing products at up to 3.3%, and suntan products at up to 10% (in propellant spray products at up to 6% and in pump spray products up to 10%).
 These propellant/pump spray products could possibly be inhaled.
-In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters >10 μm, with propellant sprays yielding a greater fraction of droplets/particles below 10 μm compared with pump sprays.
-10-13 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (ie, they would not enter the lungs) to any appreciable amount. ^{10,12} There is some evidence indicating that deodorant spray products can release substantially larger fractions of particulates having aerodynamic equivalent diameters in the range considered to be respirable.
-10 However, the information is not sufficient to determine whether significantly greater lung exposures result from the use of deodorant sprays, compared to other cosmetic sprays.
+In practice, 95%-99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters >10 $\mu$ m, with propellant sprays yielding a greater fraction of droplets/particles below 10 $\mu$ m compared with pump sprays.
+11-14 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (ie, they would not enter the lungs) in any appreciable amount.
+There is some evidence indicating that deodorant spray products can release substantially larger fractions of particulates having aerodynamic equivalent diameters in the range considered to be respirable.
+However, the information is not sufficient to determine whether significantly greater lung exposures result from the use of deodorant sprays, compared to other cosmetic sprays.